Muskrat Falls landslides show dam built in danger zone: opponents

-Opponents like Cabot Martin, a St. John's lawyer, said the landslide is proof the project is being built at an unstable site, and is just another reason to stop the project altogether.
+Opponents like Cabot Martin, a St. John's lawyer, say the landslide is proof the project is being built at an unstable site and is just another reason to stop the project altogether.

-However, Gilbert Bennett, a vice-president with Nalcor Energy, said project leaders have accounted for the clay earth at the site, but the site has already reached several metres below the surface, through the clay and into the bedrock.
+However, Nalcor Energy vice-president Gilbert Bennett said project leaders have accounted for the clay earth at the site, but the site has already reached several metres below the surface, through the clay and into the bedrock.

 No cause for concern: Nalcor